This guide describes how to install the Android Studio Development Bundle that you’ll use to build Oculus Android VR apps.

 Android Studio Project Structure

-Verify that Use embedded JDK is checked and that the following properties are set to appropriate values:
+If present, verify that Use embedded JDK is checked and that the following properties are set to appropriate values:

-Make note of these locations, you’ll use them to set your environmental variables in the next section.
+Make note of these locations, as you’ll use them to set your environmental variables in the next section.

 Environment Variables and Path